TheGamedev3/Camp_Capstone_Project/PlanningPhase/step8_extraToDos.md

 ✅ - group the api routes

 - possibly edit profile logic
+- edit profile page
+- separate user profile page
+- shared navigation headers
 - confirm password on editing email/password
+- pagnate all the players (possibly a logged in session thing?)

 - refine the typescript of everything
 - get a testing package